The Reggio Emilia approach

-This approach places great value on uninterrupted play, especially while outdoors and while engaged in the creative arts.
-Through artistic expression and organic outdoor play, children reveal their interests, offering valuable insights into what concepts they grappling with.
+This Reggio-inspired early learning philosophy places great value on uninterrupted play, especially outdoors and through the creative arts.
+Through artistic expression and organic outdoor play, children discover their interests and reveal the ideas they are exploring, offering valuable insight into their developing understanding of the world.

 Reggio Emilia Principles